emon-nadim/springboot-course-api/README.md

 # springboot-course-api
 Currently I am learning rest api development using spring boot.
-Here I am going to follow javabrains.io Spring Boot Quick Start course.
+Here I am going to follow javabrains.io Spring Boot Quick Start course (https://www.youtube.com/playlist?list=PLmbC-xnvykcghOSOJ1ZF6ja3aOgZAgaMO).

 Before jumping into the actual programming it is important to define some thing, it will be helpful to organize and maintain project in the long run.